A git primer for future colleagues

 D---E---F---G main

 You want to make git rebase a core part of your daily workflow.
-For example, in the morning before

 - Stash any uncommitted changes (using